VictoryWekwa/Blogpost/ckfguiwd700hheds18ot5hkxp.md

 ## Taking a step

 Before going ahead to ask others for help, it is important to understand the problem you are stuck on and make some personal effort in finding solutions.
-Some self questions to ask yourself in this area are:
+Some questions to ask yourself in this area are:

   - What am I trying to do?
-  - What results is it giving me?
+  - What result is it giving me?

 Answering the above questions will help to give a gateway to helping yourself before going to ask others.